Dear Readers and Followers as well as Lovers and Collectors of Fine Quotes and Poems,

 Classical Chinese poetry is traditional Chinese poetry composed in Classical Chinese (also known as Literary Chinese 文言文 or 古文) and characterized by certain traditional forms, modes and genres in connection with or rooted in specific historical periods, such as the poetry of the Tang dynasty (唐朝) from 618 to 907, which is traditionally considered to be the greatest era for Chinese poetry.
 The map below depicts the six major protectorates during this dynasty (唐朝的六大都護府示意地圖).

 A key aspect of Classical Chinese poetry is its potent inter-relationship with other forms of Chinese art such as Chinese painting and Chinese Calligraphy (書法), as demonstrated in the topmost image by SoundEagle🦅ೋღஜஇ.

 This featured poem 疾風知勁草 昏日辨誠臣 勇夫安識義 智者必懷仁 has existed for more than one thousand and three hundred years, and is available in several variations.
 The poem is reputed to be written by Emperor Taizong of Tang 唐太宗 (28 January 598 – 10 July 649), previously Prince of Qin, personal name Li Shimin (李世民), postumous names Wen Huangdi (文皇帝) and Wen Wu Dasheng Daguang Xiao Huangdi (文武大聖大廣孝皇帝).
 He was the second emperor of the Tang dynasty (唐朝) of China, ruling from 626 to 649.
 Also known as a politician, (military) strategist and poet, he has been deemed as one of the greatest emperors in China to the extent that his reign became the exemplary model against which all future emperors were benchmarked.
 Known as the “Reign of Zhenguan” (貞觀之治), his era is regarded as a golden age in ancient Chinese history and was treated as required study and reference material for future crown princes.
-Emperor Taizong continued to develop imperial examination systems (科舉), and asked his officers to be loyal and true to the policies, not the people, so as to eliminate corruption.
+Emperor Taizong continued to develop imperial examination systems (科舉), and asked his officers to be loyal and true to the policies rather than people or certain individuals, so as to eliminate corruption.